an-ninh-nguyen/Email-Writer-Agent/README.md

 # GenAI Email Writer Chatbot

 An AI-powered writing assistant for ESL college students, built with a fine-tuned GPT-4o-mini model and a RAG pipeline using ChromaDB.
 Helps users write polite, professional academic emails, essays, and personal statements through a Gradio chat interface.
+Note: Built in December 2024 - March 2025.
+Model versions reflect what was available at the time of development.

 ---